 In the Spring XML file, we configure a netty4 endpoint to listen for HL7 requests using TCP on port

 sync=true indicates that this listener is synchronous and therefore will return a HL7 response to the caller.
 The HL7 codec is setup with encoder=#hl7encoder and decoder=#hl7decoder.
 Note that

 The endpoint hl7NettyListener can then be used in a route as a consumer, as this Java DSL example illustrates:

 HL7 Model using java.lang.String or byte

 The HL7 MLLP codec uses plain String as its data format.
 Camel uses its Type Converter to convert to/from strings to the HAPI HL7 model objects, but you can use the plain String objects if you prefer, for instance if you wish to parse the data yourself.

-As of Camel 2.14.1 you can also let the codec use a plain
+As of Camel 2.14.1 you can also let both the Mina and Netty codecs use a plain

 HL7v2 Model using HAPI

 The HL7v2 model uses Java objects from the HAPI library.
 Using this library, you can encode and decode from the EDI format (ER7) that is mostly used with HL7v2.

 The sample below is a request to lookup a patient with the patient ID